A student, unable to handle extreme pressure, ended his/her life.

 We need awareness and honest counselling that can listen to students problem, and more than medical treatment, they need care and compassion.

-TheFriendshipBench (#yellowisforhello) is a great initiative from my friend Danny Brown which helps students on mental health and depression issues in schools in Canada.
-We need similar types of efforts in our schools.
+TheFriendshipBench is a great initiative from my friend Danny Brown which helps students on mental health and depression issues in schools in Canada.
+We need similar types of efforts in our schools and colleges.

 It’s a collective responsibility of parents, schools, colleges and all education providers to save our children from the hazards of depression.